gregory-gutmann/network-gppi/README.md

 ### Psychological or design contrast for high- over low-calorie food images

 The following image shows the contrast of β11>β12 meaning the differences in beta-weights between the regular high- and low-calorie food condition.
 Most of the variance seem to be explained by the different target regions with less influence of the seed regions.
 This makes sense as this contrast in comparison to ppi-contrast only reflects a combination of design parameters (β11 and β12).
 The ppi-contrast on the other hand reflects the interaction between design parameters and the seed time series (β31 and β32).
-However, for both contrasts most values are positive which is in line with the finding of Masterdon et al. (2016) that high-calorie food images were associated with greater activity than low-calorie food images.
-For a better comparison the same colour ratio was chosen.
+Most values are positive which is in line with the finding of Masterdon et al. (2016) that high-calorie food images were associated with greater activity than low-calorie food images.
+For a better comparison the same colour ratio was choosen that was used for the PPI-contrast.

 ![hi_over_low](https://github.com/gregory-gutmann/gppi-network/assets/36300365/499559be-a135-49d5-8fd1-a8c5e0c00f37)